Florence La Badie: Career success

 Having completed her studies, she was offered work as a fashion model in New York City.
 Once there, in early 1908 she obtained a small part in a stage play.
 Following this, she signed to tour with a road company for the next two years and appeared on stage in various places in the eastern part of the United States.
-During this period she met a fellow Canadian, the young actress Mary Pickford, who suggested she "try pictures"; and in 1909 she invited Florence to watch the making of a motion picture at the Biograph studio in Manhattan.
-Given an impromptu bit part, Florence was invited back to Biograph's studios to participate in another film later that year.
+During this period she met a fellow Canadian, the young actress Mary Pickford, who suggested she "try pictures".
+In 1909 Pickford invited La Badie to watch the making of a motion picture at the Biograph studio in Manhattan.
+Given an impromptu bit part, La Badie was invited back to Biograph's studios to participate in another film later that year.
 She would go on to make several films under the renowned D. W. Griffith, with her first credited film being in the 1909 film The Politician's Love Story, starring Mack Sennett and Kathlyn Williams.

-In 1911, her career took a leap forward when she was hired by Edwin Thanhouser of the Thanhouser Film Corporation in New Rochelle, New York.
+In 1911, La Badie's career took a leap forward when she was hired by Edwin Thanhouser of the Thanhouser Film Corporation in New Rochelle, New York.
 With her sophistication and beauty, Florence La Badie soon became Thanhouser's most prominent actress, appearing in dozens of films over the next two years.
-Her most remembered films of that period were The Tempest (1911), Dr. Jekyll and Mr. Hyde (1912), a film adaptation of the Robert Louis Stevenson story, and the first film of Shakespeare's Cymbeline (1914).
+Her most remembered films of that period were The Tempest (1911); Dr. Jekyll and Mr. Hyde (1912), a film adaptation of the Robert Louis Stevenson story; and the first film of Shakespeare's Cymbeline (1914).
 Her most well-known work was in the 1914-1915 serial, The Million Dollar Mystery.
 In 1915, she was featured in the magazine Reel Life, which described her as "the beautiful and talented Florence La Badie, of the Thanhouser Studios, considered one of the foremost of American screen players".
-Over a course of six years La Badie's career had taken her to top-billing as a film actress.
+Over a course of six years, La Badie's career had taken her to top-billing as a film actress.

 World War I

-When World War I broke out in Europe in 1914, Canada immediately joined the war, and as a result, several of Florence La Badie's young male friends and relatives back home in Montreal were immediately shipped overseas.
-She had many movie fans in Canada and according to one New York newspaper, in 1915 a young soldier fighting in the trenches at the Front in Northern France wrote to her, sending dozens of photographs that graphically depicted the horrors of the war.
+When World War I broke out in Europe in 1914, Canada immediately joined the war as an ally of the United Kingdom.
+Several of La Badie's young male friends and relatives from Montreal were quickly shipped overseas.
+She had many movie fans in Canada and, according to one New York newspaper, in 1915 a young soldier fighting in the trenches at the Front in Northern France wrote to her, sending dozens of photographs that graphically depicted the horrors of the war.

 Deeply affected, La Badie became a vigorous advocate for peace, traveling the United States with a stereopticon slide show of the soldier's photographs, warning about the terrible dangers of going to war.

 Personal life

-For a time, La Badie was engaged to a Cadillac salesman named Val Hush.
-They broke up, and she became involved with Daniel Carson Goodman, a writer who worked on the scenario for Thanhouser's serial Zudora.
+For a time, La Badie was engaged to a Cadillac salesman named Val Hush but they broke up.
+She later became involved with Daniel Carson Goodman, a writer who worked on the scenario for Thanhouser's serial Zudora.